0ranki/element-android/README.md

 - New icon, name and logo to differentiate from upstream and allow simultaneous install

 All credits belong to devs of https://github.com/vector-im/element-android, I barely know what I'm doing with Kotlin.

-Prebuilt APKs can be downloaded from https://cloud.oranki.net/s/volfram.
-Use at your own risk.